labchild/password-generator/README.md

 You can download the repo and check out my code at https://github.com/labchild/password-generator.

 ## Author & Acknowledgements
-Refactored and deployed by Lelah Bates Childs.
+Written and deployed by Lelah Bates Childs.

 Thank you to my bootcamp instructional team and cohort, for helping me along this journey to become a developer.